rbaset5/twitter-sentiment-prediction/README.md

 ### Negative Reasons by Airline

 The 'negative reasons' column of the dataset includes 10 different reasons of a label being labeled negative.
-If a labler labeled the tweet as being negative, they had the option of including a reason.
+If a labeler labeled the tweet as being negative, they had the option of including a reason.
 Of the total 14k dataset, 5.4k messages include a negative reason.
-The negative reasons include: Bad flight, Can't tell, Customer service issue, Flight booking problems, Late flight, Lost luggage, Flight attendent complaints, cancelled flight, Damaged luggage, and longlines.
+The negative reasons include: Bad flight, Can't tell, Customer service issue, Flight booking problems, Late flight, Lost luggage, Flight attendant complaints, cancelled flight, Damaged luggage, and longlines.

 ![here](images/all_2_airline_sentiment_bar.png)

 #### Customer Service Issues

 Four out of the six airlines have customer service as their most labeled negative sentiment.
 Without knowing further reasoning, it's difficult to ascertain the various types of customer service issues.
-We see that American Airlines and US Airways follow similar trend where CS issues has the largest screw all other ailines.
+We see that American Airlines and US Airways follow similar trend where CS issues has the largest screw all other airlines.

 #### Late Flight